Aramex: Expansion

 In February 2011, Aramex acquired OneWorld Courier and In-Time Couriers, two Kenyan courier firms.
 Aramex acquired Berco Express, a South African logistics firm in December 2011.
 PayPal partnered with Aramex in 2012.
-The partnership gave PayPal credibility in the Middle East, while opening up new markets abroad for Aramex.
+The partnership gave PayPal credibility in the Middle East while opening up new markets abroad for Aramex.
 Aramex developed REDe, a solution aimed at enabling companies to begin selling their products online, in early 2012.
 ShopGo, an e-commerce solution, released Aramex Suite in August 2013.
 The module enabled e-commerce stores to automatically access several of Aramex's services.

-Aramex launched Aramex Bio, a medical courier service in March 2014.
+Aramex launched Aramex Bio, a medical courier service, in March 2014.
 The service was launched in the Middle East and North Africa.
-In June 2014, Aramex acquired Mail Call Couriers, an Australian courier service, which at the end of 2016, was acquired by Australia Post.
-In January 2016, Fastway Couriers, a New Zealand-based courier service with operations in New Zealand, Australia, South Africa and Ireland announced that it had been acquired by Aramex.
+In June 2014, Aramex acquired Mail Call Couriers, an Australian courier service, which at the end of 2016 was acquired by Australia Post.
+In January 2016, Fastway Couriers, a New Zealand-based courier service with operations in New Zealand, Australia, South Africa and Ireland, announced that Aramex had acquired its New Zealand and Australian operations.
 In 2019, Aramex acquired Saudi Tal for Commerce and Contract Company to expand its operations in Saudi Arabia.

-In October 2021, GeoPost, the express parcel arm of French Groupe La Poste acquired a 20.15% stake in Aramex.
+In October 2021, GeoPost, the express parcel arm of French Groupe La Poste, acquired a 20.15% stake in Aramex.

+In November 2025, Express services in Syria were restarted for the first time after the Syrian civil war.

 Sustainability

 The company supported the Ruwwad Al Tanmeya initiative in 2006.
-The initiative aimed to involve the private sector in spurring community development through youth empowerment and investments in the community through education, civic engagement and volunteering.
+The initiative aimed to involve the private sector in spurring community development through youth empowerment and investments in the community through education, civic engagement, and volunteering.
 Aramex has a twenty percent stake in Ruwwad Al Tanmeya.

 Aramex became the first company in the region to release an annual sustainability report in 2006.
 The company joined the United Nations Global Compact, the world's largest global corporate citizenship initiative, in 2007.

+Controversies

+Alleged mistreatment of contractors in New Zealand

+Aramex has operated in New Zealand and Australia since 2016, when it acquired the operations of Fastway Couriers.
+These were rebranded to Aramex in 2019.
+Aramex competes in the New Zealand market as a low-priced alternative to New Zealand Post and Freightways-owned New Zealand Couriers and Post Haste.

+Aramex has a poor reputation for service in New Zealand, with recurrent reports of delayed, damaged and misdelivered parcels, as well as poor customer support from a team which is largely based overseas.